monu655/finbowl-dashboard/README.md

 └── main.tsx                # Entry point
 ```

-The structure is feature-oriented: anything that's purely presentational lives in
+The structure is feature-oriented: anything purely presentational lives in
 `components/`, data-fetching and server-state logic lives in `features/`, and
-route-level screens live in `pages/` and stay thin — they compose components and wire
+route-level screens live in `pages/` and stay thin — they compose components and
-up hooks, nothing else.
+wire up hooks, nothing else.

 ## Component Hierarchy